gkemmey/gray_matter/_posts/2019-09-02-stripe-beyond-the-getting-started-docs.md

 After including the mixin, which we mentioned sets our tests up to use the `stripe-ruby-mock` stuffs, we define a test case for fetching and reloading a Stripe customer.

 First, we pull out the `mal` user, and make sure `stripe_customer` initially returns `nil`.
 Then we create a `Stripe::Customer` and associate it with our `mal` user.
 At this point, we're communicating with the mock Stripe API provided to us by `stripe-ruby-mock`.
 Next we check that calling `stripe_customer` on `mal` returns the `Stripe::Customer` we just created.
-Then we create a second `Stripe::Customer` which we can use to check 1) that our memoization works and 2) that we can override it by passing `reload: true` to the `stripe_customer` method.
+Then we create a second `Stripe::Customer` which we can use to check 1) that our memoization works and 2) that we can reload the memoized value by passing `reload: true` to the `stripe_customer` method.

 One nice thing about this test is it flows like other tests -- we create some data, update an existing user record, and assert that `mal` behaves the way we expect him to.
 Sure, we could accomplish similar by stubbing `Stripe::Customer.retrieve` to return a stub that responds to `id`, but then we're more testing the code is _written_ the way we expect.
 Think about it this way, we'd write this test the exact same way if we were actually hitting Stripe's servers!

 ### A handler test

-We have one of these for our three handlers: `Nutmeg::Stripe::CardHandler`, `Nutmeg::Stripe::SubscriptionHandler` and `Nutmeg::Stripe::SyncHandler`.
-They work largely exactly like a model test, they just involve a few more pieces.
+We have a handler test for each of our three handlers: `Nutmeg::Stripe::CardHandler`, `Nutmeg::Stripe::SubscriptionHandler` and `Nutmeg::Stripe::SyncHandler`.
+They work largely like a model test, they just involve a few more pieces.
 In these tests, we're creating some initial data (whether Stripe data or our own), calling one of the handler actions (like `Nutmeg::Stripe::CardHandler#add`), and asserting the side affects are what we'd expect them to be.

 Here's an example: